Professional Statements and Societal Positions Guidelines

 A joint committee of the AANS/CNS issued an update to their guidelines regarding the use of discography in evaluating LBP prior to surgical intervention.
 The following recommendations regarding discography were made:

-- Based primarily on retrospective studies, discography as a stand-alone test is not recommended to formulate treatment strategies for patients with LBP with abnormal imaging findings.
+- Based primarily on retrospective studies, discography as a stand-alone test is not recommended to formulate treatment strategies for individuals with LBP with abnormal imaging findings.

 - A single randomized cohort study demonstrated an improved potential of discoblock over discography as a predictor of success following lumbar fusion.
-Therefore, discoblock should be considered as a diagnostic option during the evaluation of a patient presenting with chronic LBP.
+Therefore, discoblock should be considered as a diagnostic option during the evaluation of an individual presenting with chronic LBP.

 American College of Radiology (ACR): 2015

-In a guideline on appropriateness criteria for patients with LBP updated in 2015, the ACR states that the use of provocative discography to identify a discogenic source of lumbar spinal pain is controversial.
-The test is subjective and depends entirely upon the patient’s description of pain during the procedure.
+In a guideline on appropriateness criteria for individuals with LBP updated in 2015, the ACR states that the use of provocative discography to identify a discogenic source of lumbar spinal pain is controversial.
+The test is subjective and depends entirely upon the individual’s description of pain during the procedure.

-The ACR concluded that discography may be appropriate for patients with LBP or radiculopathy with new or progressing symptoms or clinical findings with a history of prior lumbar surgery (rating of 5).
+The ACR concluded that discography may be appropriate for individuals with LBP or radiculopathy with new or progressing symptoms or clinical findings with a history of prior lumbar surgery (rating of 5).